-For the Nasher commission, Le Troter is developing a sound piece that comprises hundreds of audio samples she collected from a U.S.-based cryobank, a facility or enterprise that collects and stores human sperm from sperm donors for use by women who need donor-provided sperm to achieve pregnancy.
+For the Nasher commission, Le Troter developed a sound piece that comprises hundreds of audio samples she collected from a US-based cryobank, a facility or enterprise that collects and stores human sperm from sperm donors for use by women who need donor-provided sperm to achieve pregnancy.
 In the recordings, donors respond to questions on family, life, and their vision for the future, while employees provide their impressions of donors’ genetic qualities, hobbies, values, and physical traits.
 Altogether, the samples form portraits of prospective donors, which Le Troter distorts through the repetition of certain phrases, utterances, and pauses.

 Sightings: Anne Le Troter is made possible through major support from the Dallas Art Fair Foundation and additional support provided by the Cultural Services of the French Embassy in Houston